-Your dealer has Honda accessories that allow you to personalize your vehicle, or improve its performance.
+Your dealer has Honda accessories that allow you to personalize your vehicle.
 These accessories have been designed and approved for your vehicle, and are covered by warranty.

 Although non-Honda accessories may fit on your vehicle, they may not meet factory specifications, and could adversely affect your vehicle's handling and stability.